18 Stationery Business Success Stories

 Gonzalo Mestre (from Madrid, Community of Madrid, Spain) started Sheedo Paper over 5 years ago.

 My name is Gonzalo and with my partner Gala, we run a business called Sheedo.

 We started this project around 2 years ago, the first moments were taught, but nowadays we are growing and setting about 40K€ per month and have worked for big brands such as Coca-cola, Inditex, Sony, Deloitte or Air France.

 6. Ferrotype Ltd ($240K/year)

-Dominic Irons (from London, England, United Kingdom) started Ferrotype Ltd about 4 years ago.
+Dominic Irons (from London, England, United Kingdom) started Ferrotype Ltd over 4 years ago.

 I’m Dominic Irons and I jointly run Ferrotype with my sister Jo.
 We provide branded stationery to corporate clients - that’s notebooks, diaries, pens and pencils.
 The core of the business is branded notebooks though.
 Our focus is on premium stationery, and many people are familiar with the Moleskine brand which is the market leader in this field.
 However there are a lot of alternatives to Moleskine out there, and part of our aim is to be constantly seeking and showcasing new stationery.
 For us, we need to be seen to be innovative and exciting, and this is something we are working hard at.